Skip to main content

 Web Application on Kubernetes

-An architecture diagram of the Pulumi Kubernetes Application template
+An architecture diagram of the Kubernetes Web Application template

 Using this template

-To use this template to deploy a web application to a Kubernetes cluster, make sure you’ve already provisioned a Kubernetes cluster, installed Pulumi and kubectl, and configured your kubeconfig file.
-Then create a new project using the template in your language of choice:
+To use this template, make sure you’ve already provisioned a Kubernetes cluster, installed Pulumi and kubectl, and configured your kubeconfig file.
+Then create a new project using the template in the language of your choice:

 $ mkdir my-k8s-app && cd my-k8s-app